1943 Quarter Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 The Easy Way to Know Your 1943 Quarter Value

-The 1943 quarter comes in three distinct varieties, depending on which mint decided to churn them out during the war:
+The 1943 quarter comes in three distinct varieties, depending on which mint struck them during the war:

 • 1943 No Mint Mark (Philadelphia)